-My goal for the week of April 20-24, was to “cold call” 30 different situations and ask them how they could help me get the word out for Write A Novel In 10 Minutes A Day in their viewers’, listeners’, patrons’ or readers’ hands.
+My goal for one week was to “cold call” 30 different situations and ask them how they could help me get the word out for Write A Novel In 10 Minutes A Day in their viewers’, listeners’, patrons’ or readers’ hands.

 That was six a day.
 It helped that my friend Christine was cheering me on and rewarding me if I met my goal.
 (Never underestimate the power of a friend and a really good bribe.)

 Now, I’m realistic.
-I understand some people are going to say no. I had heard Chip MacGregor say at a conference that a 30% success rate is the goal.
+I understand some people are going to say no. I had heard an experienced literary agent say at a conference that a 30% success rate is the goal.
 THIRTY PERCENT!
 That means that for every three people I asked, if I got ONE YES, then that would be cause for celebration.

 1. I contacted via email VERY BIG WRITING EXPERT about being on her podcast.
 She said no very nicely.

 2. I did a search for the phrase “find time to write” and came across a few blogs.
 I asked AL if I guest post for her.
 Haven’t heard back.

 3. Asked Danielle, a 10 Minute Novelist, if I could guest post for her.
 SHE SAID YES!